Jacob-Clayton/Jacob-Clayton/README.md

 - I'm currently working on my [Ethereum Analytics Tool](https://github.com/Jacob-Clayton/Etherscan-API), a back-end python script to analyse ETH addresses.

-- And I'm always tinkering with the animations and design of my [Portfolio](http://jacobclayton.dev)
+- And I'm always tinkering with the front-end animations and design of my [Portfolio](http://jacobclayton.dev).

 <!--
 **Jacob-Clayton/Jacob-Clayton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.